Chelsea's £150m attack come to life as Tuchel's record-breakers prove themselves Champions League contenders | Goal.com

 Perhaps it was fitting, then, that the man once dubbed 'The Wizard of Amsterdam', Ziyech, was the player to break deadlock in a game where Atletico had caused Chelsea some early problems, most notably through Joao Felix.

-The counterattack for the opener showed all the guile, speed and killer instinct that Chelsea have been missing in the final third, and if they are to truly challenge Europe's elite, they will need show more of that to go with their superb defence.
+The counterattack for the opener showed all the guile, speed and killer instinct that Chelsea have been missing in the final third, and if they are to truly challenge Europe's elite, they will need show more of that to go with their defensive prowess.

 This was Ziyech's first goal following a 20-game drought, while Havertz has netted just once in his last 25 games and Werner twice in his last 27.